cjcaufield/LIBSSH2Test/README.md

 # LIBSSH2Test

-Reproduces linker errors with the libssh2 pod and an OSX framework target.
+Demonstation of link errors with an OSX framework target and the libssh2 CocoaPod.